octue/octue-sdk-python/docs/source/updating_services.rst

 .. _updating_services:

-Updating an Octue service
+Updating an Twined service
 =========================

-This page describes how to update an existing, deployed Octue service - in other words, how to deploy a new Octue service revision.
+This page describes how to update an existing, deployed Twined service - in other words, how to deploy a new Octue service revision.

 We assume that: